Welcome Guest:

 • Attack and Defense of Southshore: The Horde get quests to attack Southshore and the Alliance get quests to negate the attacks and ruin the Wickerman Festival.

-• Wickerman Festival: At 8:00 p.m. server time, Sylvanas comes and sets the Wickerman on fire outside of the Undercity.
+• Wickerman Festival: Every 3 hours, Sylvanas comes and sets the Wickerman on fire outside of the Undercity.
 Wickerman Embers are dropped on the ground which give a 10% increase to reputation gains along with experience.
+This was changed for both Alliance / Horde where you can simply just click on the bonfire to get the buff for 10% EXP / Rep. The RP event grants a stamina/mastery flask buff.

 • Flying brooms and a rare horseman mount!